gali1/doh-server/README.md

 This repo is a fork of `doh-proxy`.
 This forked version has the following functions in addition to ones of original version.

-- Proxy function of Oblivious DNS over HTTPS in addition to the Target (Server) function
+- Proxy function of Oblivious DNS over HTTPS in addition to the target (server) function
-- access control by HTTP Authorization header with bearer token
+- access control by HTTP Authorization header with bearer token at target and proxy endpoints independently.
 - server-side blocking by query names (currently returns NXDOMAIN, and supports exact match, suffix match, and prefix match)
 - server-side overriding query names with specific IP addresses
 - (TODO:) configuration file